Omodeo / Amadeo / Omedeus Tasso No1

 but from someone elso.

-Arriving in Paris as a secret agent for her country Brazil
+a secret service agent for her country Brazil.

 Chanel loved our staircase

-with a mysterious N°5 logo forged into the railings.
+with a mysterious No5 logo forged into the railings.

 She knew it since 1920 taken there for the first time